-TPCONF_parameter_list specifies the variable parameters.
-Note that despite its name TPCONF_parameter_list is a Python dictionary.
-The keys are names that can be used in TPCONF_vary_parameters.
+The keys are names that can be used in TP-CONF_vary_parameters.
 The values are 4-tuples.
 The first parameter of each tuple is a list of V_variables that can be used, for example in the queue configuration or traffic generator configuration.
-The second parameter of each tuple is a list of names used in the file names of created log files.
+The second parameter of each tuple is a list of 'short names' used in the file names of created log files.
 The third parameter of each tuple is the list of parameter values, these are usually references to the lists defined in the previous section.
-The last parameter is a dictionary of extra V_variables to set (this can be an empty dictionary), where the keys are variable names and the values are the variable values.
+The last parameter is a dictionary of extra V_variables to set (this can be empty), where the keys are variable names and the values are the variable values.
 The length of the first three tuple parameters (V_variable identifiers, short names and V_variable values) must be equal.

-When a series of experiments is started with 'fab run_experiment_multiple' the following happens.
-For each parameter combination of the vary parameter defined in TPCONF_vary_parameters one experiment is run where the parameter settings are logged in the file name using the short names, and the V variables are set to the parameter combination given by the value lists.
+When a series of experiments is started with 'fab run_experiment_multiple' the following happens: For each parameter combination of the parameters defined in TPCONF_vary_parameters one experiment is run where the parameter settings are logged in the file name using the short names, and the V variables are set to the parameter combination given by the value lists.

-TPCONF_parameter_list can handle grouped V_variables, such as TPCONF_bandwidths, where in each experiment a specific combination of the grouped V_variables is used.
+TPCONF_parameter_list can handle grouped V_variables, where in each experiment a specific combination of the grouped V_variables is used.
+An example of this is the parameter bandwidths which uses TPCONF_bandwidths as values.